One of the nuts-and-bolts issues of practically maintaining a property is ensuring that the water systems are correctly treated and nice and safe.

-But on the other extreme with just straightforward modern flats-let, let’s say, you could do a more ‘DIY’ approach and document the main issues being checked and noted.
+But on the other extreme, with just straightforward modern flats-let, let’s say, you could make a more ‘DIY’ approach and document the main issues being checked and noted.

-The middle ground may well be water issues forming part of the main health and safety risk assessment for the property being done by the right competent person.
+The middle ground may well be water issues forming part of the central health and safety risk assessment for the property by the right competent person.